 1. When your Student (formerly Tier 4) visa expires, your course will have finished and you intend to return home.

 2. Your Student (formerly Tier 4) visa will expire before your course finishes.

-3. You have made an application to get a new visa (not Tier 4) yourself.
+3. You have made an application to get a new visa (not a Student visa) yourself.

-If you have made an application to extend your visa yourself then you need to provide evidence of
+If you have made an application to extend your visa yourself then you need to provide evidence of the application to ISA.

 4. Your current Student (formerly Tier 4) visa covers your course but you would like to stay in the UK to study a new course.